Bioinformatics-Research-Network/skill-assessments/R Programming/README.md

 3. The script should ask the player to choose moves using a prompt (see example).
 4. There should be no errors.
 No matter what the user inputs, they shouldn't see any errors.

+All code should be commited using `git` and pushed to your fork of the training repo on GitHub.
+Once you are done, let Henry know and he will check your `.R` script.

 **Hint**: To get user input on the command line, use the following construct:

 ```